 Grand Hostel Berlin

-Grand Hostel Berlin is constantly rated one of the best hostels in Berlin and Germany.
+Grand Hostel Berlin is constantly rated as one of the best hostels in Berlin and Germany.
 It’s located in the center of the city and they give you a free welcome drink at their bar.
 Grand Hostel Berlin isn’t a party hostel but it still has a lively, welcoming atmosphere — thanks to the bar.
-The staff is friendly, everything is clean, and the beds great (no bunk beds).
+The staff is friendly, everything is clean, and the beds are great (no bunk beds).

-Heart of Gold Hostel
+Heart of Gold Hostel Berlin

 Heart of Gold Hostel gets solid ratings — especially considering its low price.
 It features a 42-person room that’s only around €22/night.
-It’s also located a short walk from Alexanderplatz, Museum Island, Brandenburg Gate and the Bundestag.
+It’s also located a short walk from Alexanderplatz, Museum Island, Brandenburg Gate, and the Bundestag.

 EastSeven Berlin Hostel

 The hostel is super clean with great showers and beds.
 The staff is amazing.
 The hostel has a private garden and happy hour from 8-10 pm (€1.50 beers).
-Ther is a well-equipped kitchen and plenty of common space to meet other travelers.
+There is a well-equipped kitchen and plenty of common space to meet other travelers.
 That said, it is one of the more expensive hostels and it’s located a bit outside the center of Berlin.

-St Christopher’s Berlin
+St Christopher’s Berlin Hostel

-St Christopher’s Berlin is another nice hostel that’s part of the St Christopher’s chain.
-It does have a bit of a hotel feel and attracts a lot of groups so it’s not a super social hostel.
-But if you’re looking for a quiet place to stay that’s also centrally located (Alexanderplatz station) then this might be a good option.
+Like all St Christopher’s hostels, this hostel has a bit of a hotel feel and attracts a lot of groups so it’s not a super social hostel.
+But if you’re looking for a quiet place to stay that’s also centrally located (Alexanderplatz station), then this might be a good option.
 It is a little expensive though.

-MEININGER Berlin Mitte Humboldthaus
+MEININGER Berlin Mitte Humboldthaus Hostel

 MEININGER Berlin Mitte is a large quiet hostel that’s in a nice location.
 It’s not a very social hostel (no bar and not much common space) so it’s more suited for people who just want a clean, quiet, and comfortable place to stay (i.e. it’s not a great place for solo travelers).

-Eastener Hostel is a small independent hostel that’s quiet and laid back.
-There isn’t much “excitement” so it’s more suited for people who would rather cuddle up with a book then go out.
-On the plus side, it’s clean, comfortable, affordable, has a kitchen, and is located in a great part of the city.
+Eastener Hostel is a small independent hostel that’s quiet and super laid back.
+There isn’t much “excitement” so it’s more suited for people who would rather cuddle up with a book than go out and party.

 Here are some helpful links to articles that we think you’ll find interesting if you’re staying in hostels and traveling around Europe on a budget.

-- How To Be A Good Hostel Guest: The unwritten rules about staying in a hostel.
+- How To Be A Good Hostel Guest: The unwritten rules about staying in

 No Funny Business

-Thanks For The Support! — Susan and James
+Thanks For Reading! — James